15.4 C

 Yes, if you are a legal resident (long-term, permanent, or temporary), you are obligated to have health insurance.

-If you are not a resident (e.g., staying under 90 90-day visa-free), you are not legally required to join the Bulgarian system — but you should have valid private health coverage.
+If you are not a resident (e.g., staying under a 90-day visa-free stay), you are not legally required to join the Bulgarian system — but you should have valid private health insurance.

 There are two main types: